How Does Corporate Alumni Engagement Save Companies Time And Money?

 -Alex Pease, Former Allen & Overy Alumni Network Chair

-1. Save money by rehiring former employees
+1. Cut costs by rehiring boomerang employees

 When employees leave an organization, they take with them a vast wealth of knowledge and expertise.
 With increasingly high turnover rates and associated expenses, businesses must seek ways to derive the most benefit from the investment made in their staff.
 A Gracechurch Consulting study found that more than 30% of respondents would consider being rehired by a former employer.
-Organizations benefit immensely from hiring their alumni, because these individuals
+Organizations benefit immensely from hiring their alumni, aka boomerang employees, because these individuals

 - Cost about 50% less to train and get up to speed,